maxmilton/new-tab/README.md

 --|--
 Access | Still have access to common things like the bookmarks bar<sup>[*1](#known-issues)</sup> etc.
 Speed | Functionality should be available near instantly.
 Page load performance, file size, and runtime performance should all be scrupulously optimised.
-Privacy | Most NTPs add user tracking scripts... not this one!
+Privacy | Don't add user tracking scripts (unlike most other extensions).
-Unobtrusive | Doesn't add annoying things like entries to your right click context menu.
+Unobtrusive | Doesn't add annoying things like entries to your right click menu.

 ### Technology